sekoyo/lightgrid/README.md

 - Unopinionated UI (render your own controls, filters etc)
 - Native rendering: each framework is fully responsible for rendering

-At the moment there is only one frontend: `@lightgrid/react`, but more will be added.
+At the moment there is one frontend: `@lightgrid/react`, but more will be added.

 ## Features